kartik-srvt147/WeatherySky/README.md

 # WeatherySky

-WeatherySky is a simple weather checker application where users can get the current weather details of any city around the globe.
+WeatherySky is my first Javascript project.
+It is a simple weather checker application where users can get the current weather details of any city around the globe.
 This project is built using **HTML**, **CSS**, and **JavaScript** and utilizes the [OpenWeatherMap API](https://openweathermap.org/api) for fetching real-time weather data.

 ## Features